what is a lab grown diamond?

 Chemical Vapor Deposition (CVD)

-A small “seed” of a diamond is placed in a chamber with carbon-rich gas, heated to high temperatures.
-Carbon atoms from the gas adhere to the seed, layer by layer.
 Both methods take weeks, compared to millions of years for natural diamonds.
-The result are diamonds that are indistinguishable from mined ones without the use of specialized equipment.
+The result are diamonds that are indistinguishable from mined ones without the use of specialised equipment.